 A Ground Radar Survey has already been completed and any archaeological issues will be investigated by the local authority’s archaeologist.
 Care will be taken to protect the roots of the two yew trees nearby.
 Wherever possible sustainable products will be used and construction will be such to reduce energy consumption and hence our carbon footprint.
 A bat box will be installed in the roof.

 A careful assessment has been made of the costs of this project which amount to £155,000.
-We have received generous contributions from the congregation and fund raising events and are most grateful for grants from the National Lotteries Community Fund, Garfield Weston Foundation, Lasletts Charities and Allchurches Trust.
+We have received generous contributions from the congregation and fund raising events and are most grateful for grants from the National Lotteries Community Fund, Garfield Weston Foundation, Lasletts Charities, Allchurches Trust and Persimmon.
 Other applications are pending.

 Most importantly we are stewards of God’s precious gifts and responsible for ensuring that the 1200 years’ Christian presence in Whittington is handed on to those who come after us.
 For St Philip & St James to remain sustainable, grow and flourish in the 21st Century, the planned building is vital.